 Acquisition in 2008

-Trolltech, founded in 1994 by Haavard Nord and Eirik Chambe-Eng, is a software company that specializes in cross-platform application development.
-It employs over 90 individuals and offers two main product lines: Qt and Qtopia.
-The Qt framework, built on a C++ class library, allows developers to create applications that can run natively across various operating systems, including Windows, Linux, Unix, Mac OS X, and embedded Linux.
-This versatile framework supports both graphical user interface (GUI) applications and non-GUI programs, such as console tools and servers.
-Qt has been widely adopted, enabling the development of numerous successful commercial applications globally and serving as the foundation for the open-source KDE desktop environment.
-Trolltech markets its products through direct sales, resellers, and strategic partnerships.
+Trolltech, founded in 1994 by Haavard Nord and Eirik Chambe-Eng, is a software company specializing in cross-platform application development.
+With a workforce of over 90 employees, Trolltech offers two main product lines: Qt and Qtopia.
+Qt is a robust C++ application framework that allows developers to create single-source applications that can run natively across various operating systems, including Windows, Linux, Unix, Mac OS X, and embedded Linux.
+This framework supports both graphical user interface (GUI) applications and non-GUI programs, such as console tools and servers, making it a versatile choice for software developers.
+Qt has gained widespread recognition, underpinning thousands of successful commercial applications globally and serving as the foundation for the open source KDE desktop environment.

 The Qt Company